changsun20/HuntingAsteroid/README.md

 About the function of the file:

 - download.ipynb: download Hubble data from MAST archive
-- preprocess.ipynb: generate "positive" class pictures with asteroid trails
+- positive.ipynb: generate "positive" class pictures with asteroid trails
 - negavite.ipynb: generate "negative" class pictures without asteroid trails
 - fine-tune.ipynb: build up and train the model